stark/siji/Readme.md

 ##Using Procon with other programs:

-As long as a program allows for a fallback font Procon will work.
+As long as a program allows to set a fallback font, Procon will work.

-Some examples of using Procon with the some prgrams:
+Examples of using Procon with the some prgrams:

 **Dwm**